Eccleshill, Bradford: Fagley

 Further east is Fagley Beck and the Leeds Country Way bridle path and the border with Pudsey.

 Moorside

 Moorside is a residential area located within the Eccleshill electoral ward in Bradford, within the BD2 postcode district.
 The area is signposted from the Bradford Ring Road and Harrogate Road (A658) and is served by local buses, such as the 645 from Market Street or Hall Ings in central Bradford.

+The Moorside area transitioned from rural moorland into a pivotal industrial hub during the 19th century.
+Its history is anchored by Moorside Mills, established in 1875 by John Moore for worsted spinning, which drove the development of local worker housing and owner villas like Moorside House.
+The area flourished as a centerpiece of the global wool trade, with the mill expanding significantly after World War I to include its iconic memorial clock tower.
+In 1970, as the textile industry declined, the site was saved by the local council and transformed into the Bradford Industrial Museum, which opened in 1974.
+This move preserved the area’s identity, showcasing everything from original textile machinery to relocated Victorian back-to-back cottages.